marioplumbarius/marioplumbarius.github.io/blog/content/posts/before-the-fame/index.md

 My aunt-in-law was a production line manager at a business that built healthy meals kit for big coorporations, such as banks and the government.
 They were deeply involved with social programs too.

 ### The Role
-I was hired as a logists assistant, and my role was to organize and dispatch food supplies to the production line, wait for them to be cooked, and then fit as much meals kit as I could in an industrial freezer.
+I was hired as a logistics assistant, and my role was to organize and dispatch food supplies to the production line, wait for them to be cooked, and then fit as much meals kit as I could in an industrial freezer.
 At the end of my shift, right before I leave, I'd get the meals kit outside of the freezer and help delivery drivers load them into their trucks.
 My manager did all of that plus the **delivery route planning** and **delivery fee negociations** for all drivers.

 ### Opportunity: Delivery Route Planning